mohammedkhalilia/mohammedkhalilia.github.io/content/publication/pat11404087/index.md

 ---
-title: 'Video Frame Replacement Based on Auxiliary Data'
+title: 'Facial Feature Location-based Audio Frame Replacement'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Gregory Johnson
+  - Mohammed Khalilia
   - Pragyana Mishra
-  - Mohammed Khalilia
-  - Wenbin Ouyang
-  - Naveen Nair

 date: '2022'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-06-21T00:00:00Z'
+publishDate: '2022-08-02T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;